XGIMI MoGo 4 Projector Review

 Movies

 The XGIMI MoGo 4 is highly portable.
-It has a built-in battery and quick auto-setup features, making it easy to toss in a bag and use anywhere.
+It features a built-in battery and quick auto-setup capabilities, making it easy to pack and use anywhere.
 Unfortunately, it's disappointing as a home theater projector.
 The projector is dim, so it really works best in a pitch-black room, and even there, its contrast isn't strong enough to impress.
-Out of the box, SDR accuracy is poor and will require calibration if you care about faithful color and grayscale.
+Out of the box, SDR accuracy is poor and will require calibration if you care about accurate color and grayscale reproduction.
 While its color gamut is good, it isn't bright enough to deliver truly vibrant colors.
-Its smart features and battery help its portability case, but if top-notch image quality is your priority, you'll want to look elsewhere.
+Its smart features and battery help enhance its portability, but if top-notch image quality is your priority, you'll want to look elsewhere.

 Pros